 European Crime Prevention Award and Best Practice Conference 2020

-The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) will take place on 2 - 4 December 2020 in Berlin, Germany.
-The theme is family-based organised crime.
+The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) will take place online on 3 and 4 December 2020.
+The theme is family-based crime.

 The theme of the German Presidency